hysds/metrics_extractor/README.md

 See our [CHANGELOG.md](CHANGELOG.md) for a history of our changes.

-See our [releases page]([INSERT LINK TO YOUR RELEASES PAGE]) for our key versioned releases.

 <!-- ☝️ Replace with links to your changelog and releases page ☝️ -->

 ## Frequently Asked Questions (FAQ)

-[INSERT LINK TO FAQ PAGE OR PROVIDE FAQ INLINE HERE]
 <!-- example link to FAQ PAGE>
 Questions about our project?
 Please see our: [FAQ]([INSERT LINK TO FAQ / DISCUSSION BOARD]) -->